Fedjmike/fcc/readme.markdown

   - Compound literals and designated initializers
   - Intermingled code/declarations including for-loop declarations
   - C++ comments
-- No support for / features removed:
+- Features removed:
-  - Preprocessor
+  - Preprocessor (treated as line comments)
   - `switch`
+  - Bitfields
+  - Implicit casts / coercion between integral types
+  - `goto` and labels
+- No support for (yet?):
   - Floating point types
   - Unsigned integers
   - `long`
   - Wide characters
-  - Bitfields
-  - Implicit casts / coercion between integral types
-  - `goto` and labels
-  - `volatile`
+  - `volatile` quantifier
   - `register` storage class

-The compiler is advanced enough to self-host much of itself with the rest compiled with GCC.
+The compiler is self hosting, on branch `selfhosting` (see Building).
 As the compiler matures experimental additions to the language considered are:

 - Type polymorphism as in ML/Haskell
 - Closures